SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-in-spartacus.md

    npm run serve:ssr
    ```

-**Note**: If you serve the SSR build on `localhost`, you need to allowlist it.
+**Note:** If you serve the SSR build on `localhost`, you need to allowlist it.
 For example, you can allowlist `localhost` with a special env variable when you run the `npm run serve:ssr` command, as shown in the following example:

 ```bash
 NG_ALLOWED_HOSTS=localhost npm run serve:ssr